-Housing 101: What to Do for Short Stays
+What to Do for Short Stays

-You may need to arrange temporary housing for the first few days of your stay in Davis.
+There are many reasons why you may need to arrange temporary housing for the first few days of your stay in Davis.
 Please see information about the Hyatt Place located on campus, and other hotels or bed-and-breakfast establishments in the area.

 Early Arrival

-All students and J-1 scholars coming to the US to study on an I-20 or DS-2019 can enter the United States up to 30 days before their start date for their program listed on these documents.
-We strongly recommend that students use this early arrival option to not only have enough time to overcome jet lag, but finalize their housing arrangements.
-Below are some short term and limited stay hotel options:
+All students and J-1 scholars coming to the U.S. to study on an I-20 or DS-2019 can enter the United States up to 30 days before their start date for their program listed on these documents.
+We strongly recommend that students use this early arrival option not only to have enough time to overcome jet lag, but also to finalize housing arrangements.

 - Davis Wiki: Local Hotels